minprog/programming-1/10 Lectures/05 Week 2 Wednesday/20 Wednesday.md

 hood, characters are actually just numbers, which is why we can compare them with `>=` and subtract them from each other.
 The value of `a - A` is the offset between the lowercase and uppercase characters on the ASCII chart.
-By subtracting this offset from `s[i]`, we’re effectively capitalizing the letter.
+By subtracting this offset from `s[i]`, we're effectively capitalizing the letter.

 ### `capitalize-1.c`

-Thus far, we’ve worked with a few libraries of code that gave us convenient functions.
-Let’s add one more to that list:
+Thus far, we've worked with a few libraries of code that gave us convenient functions.
+Let's add one more to that list:

 * stdio.h
 * cs50.h